ie3-institute/simona/docs/readthedocs/usersguide.md

 ### rawOutputData

 Within the ``rawOutputData`` folder you can find the raw simulation results.
-For writing the output results, the output models from the `PSDM <https://powersystemdatamodel.readthedocs.io/en/latest/index.html>`_ are used.
+For writing the output results, the output models from the [PSDM](https://powersystemdatamodel.readthedocs.io/en/latest/index.html) are used.

 > **_NOTE:_**
-SIMONA is a `discrete event simulation <https://en.wikipedia.org/wiki/Discrete-event_simulation>`_, where each event marks a change of system state that occurs at a particular point in time.
+SIMONA is a [discrete event simulation](https://en.wikipedia.org/wiki/Discrete-event_simulation), where each event marks a change of system state that occurs at a particular point in time.
 Between two consecutive events, the state is assumed to stay the same.
 Accordingly, data is only written for each of these events.
 That means that, for example, for a fixed load there would be only a single entry for it in its result file, since its state doesn't change throughout the simulation.